 the riders head off for a well earned drink.

 Sunday Depart after breakfast.
 Trains to Dublin, and transfers to

 Ask about: Aille Cross Cross-Country Trail:

-We offer daily rides in the Killarney National Park for 1, 2 or 3 hours.
+We offer daily rides in the Killarney National Park.
 The

 trails go through the park alongside Lough Lein (the largest of the three lakes

 in Killarney) taking in views of Ross Castle and Ross Island, panoramic views

 of Innisfallen Island.
 The Kenmare Estate and the majestic mountains

 surrounding Killarney will all be appreciated.
 All rides are supervised by

 guides with special care taken of nervous or beginner riders, all levels of